 The Baker Institute is working closely with Rice University to monitor the impact of Covid-19 on our community.
 The health and safety of our guests and staff remain our top priority.
-Starting on August 24, Baker Hall will be open to accommodate students and instructors with classes in the building, but most fellows, scholars, researchers and administrative staff members will continue to work remotely.
+Baker Hall is open to accommodate students and instructors with classes in the building, but most fellows, scholars, researchers and administrative staff members continue to work remotely.
 Please refer to the Rice University Crisis Management information page for more details and updates.
 In addition, a director's message from Ambassador Djerejian is available here.

 We hope to see you at the Baker Institute when it is safe to resume our activities.
 Thank you for your continued support.